cqframework/mct-ig/input/pagecontent/implementation-guide.md

 3. switch to the `frontend` folder
 4. issue `yarn install & yarn start`

+The Measure Calculation Tool github repository also contains a kubernetes file that is used to establish a sandbox/demonstration environment, and to help facilitate a kubernetes deployment.

+### Tags

+The Measure Calculation Tool uses FHIR [Tags](https://hl7.org/fhir/R4/resource-definitions.html#Meta.tag) to support identifying the source location and relevant expression for submitted data.

+* Location Tag: System: http://cms.gov/fhir/mct/tags/Location (code is the id of the Location, display is the name of the Location)
+* Expression Tag: System: http://cms.gov/fhir/mct/tags/Expression (display is the identifier of the Expression)

+The Location Tag is used to identify the source Location for the resource.
+This tag is applied by the Measure Calculation Tool when gathering data from each facility, and then used subsequently to support display of the source facility for a resource.

+The Expression Tag is used to identify the relevant expression during which the resource was referenced as part of measure calculation (i.e. an `evaluatedResource`).

 ### Organization Configuration

 Configuration of the MCT prototype can be performed by posting FHIR Organization, Endpoint, and Location resources to the running MCT prototype as described below: